 Mr. Bolland is Chief Executive Officer and a Director of Marks & Spencer Group p.l.c. ("Marks & Spencer"), an international, multi-channel retailer, and has held this position since May 2010.
 In January 2016, Marks & Spencer announced that Mr. Bolland will retire from these positions on April 2, 2016.
 He served as Chief Executive Officer and a Director of WM Morrison Supermarkets PLC, a leading supermarket chain in the United Kingdom, from September 2006 to April 2010.
 He served as Chief Operating Officer of Heineken N.V., one of the world's largest brewers, from 2005 to July 2006, and as an executive board member of Heineken N.V. from 2001 to July 2006.
-Mr. Bolland started his career at Heineken N.V. in the Netherlands in 1987, serving in several international management positions including Managing Director of Heineken Export Group Worldwide, a subsidiary of Heineken N.V., from 1999 to 2001, and Managing Director of Heineken Slovensko, a subsidiary of Heineken N.V., from 1995 to 1998.
+Mr. Bolland started his career at Heineken N.V. in the Netherlands in 1987, serving in several international management positions including Managing Director of Heineken Slovensko, a subsidiary of Heineken N.V., from 1995 to 1998.
 He previously served as a Director of ManpowerGroup Inc. from 2004 to February 2015.

-Director since 2015 Age: 56 Board Committees: Audit Other Public Company Boards: Marks & Spencer Group p.l.c. (since May 2010)
+Board Committees: Audit

+Other Public Company Boards: Marks & Spencer Group p.l.c. (since May 2010)